 All World2Cover overseas policy options provide worldwide emergency medical assistance 24-hour/7 days a week, and $unlimited** overseas medical expenses (conditions, sub-limits and exclusions apply).
 We offer several policy options with varying benefits and limits for international travel and a policy for domestic travel including rental car excess# cover.

-When travelling with your children and grandchildren@, we cover them free of charge, provided they are travelling with you 100% of the time, are up to the age of 25, are financially dependent on their parents, are not working full time, and do not require a medical assessment.
+When travelling with your dependant children, grandchildren, step-children and foster children, we cover them at no additional cost (unless they have a declared existing medical condition), provided they are travelling with you 100% of the time, are up to the age of 19, are financially dependent on their parents, are not working full time, and do not require a medical assessment.

 What does travel insurance not cover?

-World2Cover travel insurance does not cover every event and circumstance.
-To make your life easier we have listed exclusions that apply to all our travel insurance options in either the specific section and/or the General Exclusion section of our Product Disclosure Statement.
+World2Cover travel insurance does not cover every event and circumstance and there may also be limits to those we do cover.
+We have listed exclusions that apply to all our travel insurance options in either the specific section and/or the General Exclusion section of our Product Disclosure Statement.

 Who is the insurer for World2Cover travel insurance?

-World2Cover Travel Insurance is issued by Tokio Marine & Nichido Fire Insurance Co., Ltd (Tokio Marine & Nichido).
-ABN 80 000 438 291, AFSL 246548 is the insurer and issuer of this policy and PDS.
-Our AFSL authorises us to provide financial product advice about general insurance products and to issue interests in general insurance products.
+World2Cover Travel Insurance is issued by Tokio Marine & Nichido Fire Insurance Co., Ltd. (Tokio Marine & Nichido), ABN 80 000 438 291, AFSL 246548, which is the insurer and issuer of the policy and PDS.
 We also have an APRA authorisation to conduct general insurance business in Australia.

-Our managing agent and representative, Tokio Marine Management Australia Pty.
-Ltd. ABN 69 004 488 455 (TMMA), is authorised under a binder and managing agent agreement to act on our behalf to issue our policies and handle and settle claims in relation to those policies, subject to the terms of the authority.
-As a representative and managing agent of Tokio Marine & Nichido, TMMA is also authorised to provide financial advice in relation to those policies.
+Our managing agent and authorised representative (no.1313066) Tokio Marine Management Australia Pty Ltd, ABN 69 001 488 455 (TMMA), is authorised under a binder and managing agent agreement to act on our behalf to arrange our policies and handle and settle claims in relation to those policies, subject to the terms of the authority.

-As well as Travel Insurance, Tokio Marine & Nichido also work with the general insurance market through insurance brokers and provide insurance for commercial and corporate businesses in Australia since 1963.
+As well as travel insurance, Tokio Marine & Nichido also works with the general insurance market through insurance brokers and provide insurance for commercial and corporate businesses in Australia since 1963.
 Tokio Marine & Nichido was founded in 1879 in Japan, operates in multiple countries and employees thousands of people worldwide.

-Our Australian Head Office is based in Sydney as per our Call Centre, Sales and Claims department.
-World2Cover is an awarded travel insurance by Canstar 4 years in a row for Outstanding Value International Travel Insurance 2016 to 2019 and Mozo Travel Insurance of the Year in 2018 and 2019.
+Our Australian Head Office is based in Sydney as is our Call Centre, Sales and Claims department.
+World2Cover is an awarded travel insurance provider by Canstar in 2022 and from 2016 to 2019 for Outstanding Value International Travel Insurance and by Mozo for Travel Insurance of the Year in 2018 and 2019.

 How can I contact World2Cover to enquire about travel insurance?